kobble-git/kobble-data-common/content/onboard.md

 ::::

 ::: slide
-### Github Account Details
+### GitHub Account Details
-Currently, Kobble stores all user data in secret Github Gists, under your account.
-Stay tuned, because we will soon have support for Github public and private repos.  {.left}
+Currently, Kobble stores all user data in secret GitHub Gists, under your account.
+Stay tuned, because we will soon have support for GitHub public and private repos.  {.left}
 :::

 ::: slide